firedrakeproject/isambard/README.md

 The build process will work better if you upload your Isambard public SSH key to GitHub (see https://help.github.com/articles/connecting-to-github-with-ssh/ for how to do this).
 You can build Firedrake without uploading an SSH key but you will see some warnings during the build processes.

-Building Firedrake requires a Python installation with a working pip.
-The Python versions available as modules on Isambard do not have a working pip so you will need to build your own Python distribution before building Firedrake.

 The build process is set out in detail in the following steps:

 1. Make a new directory on Isambard to use for building Firedrake.
 This can be called anything you like but for the purposes of these instructions we will assume the directory is `${HOME}/firedrake`: